deoluoyinlola/ci-pipeline-with-jenkins/docs/README.md

 ![credential](assets/credential.png)

 ## Configure Git Repo
-- The whole essence of the project is to automate building and testing where git repo need to get connected to the Jenkins jobs.
+- The whole essence of the project is to automate building and testing where git repo need to get connected to the Jenkins jobs through webhook.
+- I am going to populate the repo with the app source code base - src directory.

 # Pipeline with Jenkinsfile
+Here, I am going to define pom.xml file which contain all the app dependecies, Dockerfile which define base image, commands, CMD for entrypoint and Jenkinsfile that define all the stages and steps.
+## Define Dependencies File
+- I am going to define all dependencies for the java application inside a pom.xml file

+## Dockerfile define
+- In addition to build with maven, I can as well build an image and push to DockerHub with Docker.
+I am going to achieve this through Dockerfile file defination at the root of the repo

-## Jenkinsfile defined
+## Jenkinsfile define
+- The final steps to achieve this automation is to define the workflow inside the Jenkinsfile file at the root of this repo.
+- I am going to extract some functions to groovy file and get referenced inside the Jenkinsfile

+# Viola, uccessed to automate my integration workflow!